kalaspuff/tomodachi/README.md

 The `filter_policy` value of specified as a keyword argument will be applied on the SNS subscription (for the specified topic and queue) as the `"FilterPolicy` attribute.
-This will apply a filter on SNS messages using the chosen \"message attributes\" and/or their values specified in the filter.
+This will apply a filter on SNS messages using the chosen "message attributes" and/or their values specified in the filter.
 Make note that the filter policy dict structure differs somewhat from the actual message attributes, as values to the keys in the filter policy must be a dict (object) or